On this page

 - The announcement stage

 - The tendering stage

 - The award stage

 This guide will assist you in going through a tendering procedure in the Netherlands.
-If you want to submit for a tender contract, you will be taking part in the extensive tender process.
+If you want to submit a bid for a tender contract you will be taking part in the extensive tender process.
 You and the tendering public-sector organisation must abide by the tendering rules.
 The eGids (electronic guide) of TenderNed offers a glossary (in Dutch).